The water supply in Perth, Australia

 by Jim Heath

-Things have moved on since I wrote this article.
+Things have moved on since I wrote this article in 1997.
 The Gnangara Mound is no longer such a giant sponge of groundwater and the desalination plants have taken some of the strain off the Perth water supply.
 But the maps of the aquifers need no change, there are the same dams, and groundwater is just as vital.
 So I'm leaving the article for its historical background and educational use.

 11 Feb 2013

 © 1997-2005 by Viacorp.
 All rights reserved.